sakaal/admin_client_ansible/README.md

 have accumulated locally even though the system is for administrative use only.
 - Avoid storing important files in any unusual or nonstandard locations.
 Otherwise they are at risk to be lost in migration.
-- You don't need to worry about the configuration data that is managed in this CMDB.
+- You do not need to worry about the configuration data that is managed in this CMDB.

 Before migration to a new ACS: